Government Wealth Warning on Modern Gold Coins?

 Save Over £500!

-The Royal Mint, not content with its monopoly in producing new sovereigns, has for some years now been buying mintmark sets of sovereigns from the numismatic trade, and marketing them to its "Coin Club" members (customers) at exorbitant prices.
+The Royal Mint, not content with its monopoly in producing new sovereigns, has for some years now been buying mintmark sets of sovereigns from the numismatic trade, and marketing them to its "Coin Club" members (customers) at poor value* prices.
 Sadly because most of its customers are not coin collectors, but ordinary members of the public who, for some reason, appear to trust the Royal Mint.

 As we wrote this, the Royal Mint's latest price on its George V mintmark collection was £1,245!
 We should point out, in mitigation, that the Mint's collection does come in a quite impressive wooden box, with each coin in its own capsule, and with an informative booklet / certificate.
 At a pinch, the presentation might be worth as much as £50, but on the negative side, the quality of some of their coins is rather variable.
 We have the advantage of having seen a number of the Royal Mint's sets, so we know their typical grades.
 Some of their coins would not even make it into our lowest grade / price.
 Otherwise their sets are closest to our lowest graded set.